jinghuazhao/SCALLOP-Seq/README.md

 and also [README.pdf](README.pdf) or https://jinghuazhao.github.io/SCALLOP-Seq/.

 Note in particular that sbatch implicates the --wait option as the succeeding steps would require its full results.
-It would need change spa.sb in the number of array jobs and function to call in order to accommodate software (BOLT-LMM/GCTA --fastGWA) and model (mixed model/linear regression).
+It would need change spa.sb in the number of array jobs and function to call in order to accommodate software and model (BOLT-LMM, GCTA --fastGWA/fastGWAS-lr for mixed model/linear regression).

 ## Contacts